wipodev/downhub/README.md

 ## Usage

 1. Open any video on YouTube.
-2. You will see a floating "Download Video" button at the bottom-right corner.
+2. You will see a new button with the extension icon in the video control menu.
 3. Click the button to start the download.
 4. The video will be saved to your system's downloads folder.